bradwhitfield/docker-cert-study/orchestration/notes.md

 Should probably explore volumes more.

-* version 3 of compose only allows deploying pre-built images when running deploy stack.
+* version 3 of compose only supports deploying pre-built images when running `doker deploy stack -f docker-compose.yml`.
+  * This makes sense since the image needs to be accessible to every node in the cluster.
 * build context can be a github repo.

 # Diagnose Broken services